External vertices for crystals of type A: EXTERNAL VERTICES OF THE REDUCED CRYSTAL

-In Figure 1, on the right, we give a truncation of the reduced, three-dimensional crystal, in which edges bounding a region with fixed $\delta$-stift are emphasized.
+In Figure 1, on the right, we give a truncation of the reduced, three-dimensional crystal, in which edges bounding a region with fixed $\delta$-shift are emphasized.
 Horizontal lines in the reduced crystal correspond to fixed degree.
-To the left is the two dimensional lattice $M$ corresponding to elements of $\max(\Lambda)$, in which the contours represent regions of corresponding to an interval of $\delta$-shifts.
-Outside of the triangle, every hub as a component $\leq -4$.